 This list can go on for miles, but I am sure you get the idea.

 I once read that some people believe narcissists are demon possessed because their actions throughout history are so incredibly similar.
 Nearly all of them resort to the same language patterns and abuse.
 While this would seem to make a lot of sense, after a significant amount of research, I don’t believe that narcissists are literally demon possessed.
-Click here to read an article where I go more in depth on this.
+I found the concept so fascinating that I spent a lot of time researching it.

-If you want to see more of what the book of Proverbs has to say, check out the following verses:
+In the meantime, if you want to see more of what the book of Proverbs has to say specifically about narcissists, click to check out the following verses:

 Narcissists Will Exhibit False Humility